tentone/baby-poll/README.md

  - To run the client app, run `npm run start`
  - To run the server, run `npm run server`

+## Configuration
+ - The server is configured to run on port 3000 and client to run on port 80.
+ - Change the file `src/config.js` to change the server address.

 ## License
  - The project is distributed under [MIT](https://opensource.org/licenses/MIT), available in the LICENSE file